BIAPT/NeuroAlgo/README.md

 ### Hub Location
 A hub is a node in the brain with a lot of incoming connection, but a few outputing connection.
-We can use the degree to approximate this, however using betweeness centrality help a lot the analysis.
+We can use the degree to approximate this, however using betweeness centrality help a lot the analysis. **The hub location has now two parameter to control how much of the degree and the betweeness centrality we want to take into consideration.**
 Below you will see the hub location definition we've build using the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/).

 Concretely this is how we can use the `na_hub_location.m` functino: